AntiCores/ChatMuffler/readme.md

 muting using `0` or `unmute` will unmute, and `-1` or `forever` will mute forever

+## API
+API functions are located in `MufflerTracker` which can be accessed via `Muffler::getMuffleTracker` when the plugin is enabled

+The details of the functions can be accessed in `MufflerTracker` which is documented with PHP doc and all you need

 ## Maybe?
 - mute ui for more advanced/easy operations